SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 dfTrain <- read.csv("CaseStudy2-data.csv")
 ```

-If a variable did not have a significant impact on turnover, we would expect that the attrition percentage within a group is the same as the attrition percentage in the entire dataset.
+If a variable does not have a significant impact on turnover, we would expect that the attrition rate within a group is the same as the attrition rate of the entire dataset.
 As we see below, in the whole training set 83.9% of employees stayed while 16.1% left.
-So, as we view the relative percentages for turnover for each categorical variable, those groups with high attrition percentages appear to have a strong impact on turnover.
+So, as we view the relative rates for turnover for each categorical variable, we would expect variables with high attrition rates to be strong predictors of turnover.

-TODO Explanation of our varaible selection and which ones we left out.
+We excluded a few variables from consideration at the start because they had the same value for every employee and wouldn't be any use as predictors.
+Then, we took all of the numerical values and broke them up into different levels based on ranges that we chose.

 ```r